 The longer the trial goes on, the more each party will have to pay.
 On the other hand, couples that successfully resolve issues related to child support, child custody, spousal support, and the division of assets outside of the courtroom can drastically reduce the cost of their divorce.

 Enter negotiations with an open mind and see if you can reach an agreement without the judge’s help.
-It helps to work with your attorney to make a list of your priorities before you start negotiating.
+It helps to work with your family law attorney to make a list of your priorities before you start negotiating.
 This exercise will help you determine what you are and are not willing to compromise on during the negotiations.

 Divorce attorneys often bill clients by the hour, and many lawyers charge for the time they spend on the phone with you.
 If you want to lower the cost of your divorce, make sure you only contact your attorney when you have legal questions about your case.
 If you call your attorney whenever you’re feeling upset or angry about the divorce, the legal fees can quickly add up and increase the total cost of your divorce.